Query Engine

 Opteryx uses sqlparser-rs as its Parser and Lexer, as a Rust library, Opteryx creates Python bindings for sqlparser-rs (derived from sqloxide).
 Opteryx does not support all features and functionality provided by this library.

-This sqlparser-rs interprets all SQL except for the Temporal FOR clause which are handled separately.
+This sqlparser-rs interprets all SQL except for the Temporal FOR clause which is handled by the SQL Rewriter.

 Binder